First-sale doctrine

-The first-sale doctrine (also sometimes referred to as the "right of first sale" or the "first sale rule") is an American legal concept that limits the rights of an intellectual property owner to control resale of products embodying its intellectual property.
+The first-sale doctrine (also sometimes referred to as the "right of first sale" or the "first sale rule") is a legal concept that limits the rights of an intellectual property owner to control resale of products embodying its intellectual property.
 The doctrine enables the distribution chain of copyrighted products, library lending, giving, video rentals and secondary markets for copyrighted works (for example, enabling individuals to sell their legally purchased books or CDs to others).
 In trademark law, this same doctrine enables reselling of trademarked products after the trademark holder puts the products on the market.
 In the case of patented products, the doctrine allows resale of patented products without any control from the patent holder.
 The first sale doctrine does not apply to patented processes, which are instead governed by the patent exhaustion doctrine.

 Overview of copyright law application

 Copyright law grants a copyright owner an exclusive right "to distribute copies or phonorecords of the copyrighted work to the public by sale or other transfer of ownership, or by rental, lease, or lending".
-17 U.S.C.
-106(3).
 This is called a "distribution right" and differs from the copyright owner's "reproduction right" which involves making copies of the copyrighted works.
 Rather than the right to copy, the distribution right involves the right to transfer physical copies or phonorecords (i.e., recorded music) of the copyrighted work.
 For example, the distribution right could be infringed when a retailer acquires and sells to the public unlawfully made audio or video tapes.
 Although the retailer may not have copied the work in any way and may not have known that the tapes were made unlawfully, they nevertheless infringe the distribution right by the sale.
 The distribution right allows the copyright owner to seek redress from any member in the chain of distribution.

 The first-sale doctrine creates a basic exception to the copyright holder's distribution right.
 Once the work is lawfully sold or even transferred gratuitously, the copyright owner's interest in the material object in which the copyrighted work is embodied is exhausted.
 The owner of the material object can then dispose of it as they see fit.
 Thus, one who buys a copy of a book is entitled to resell it, rent it, give it away, or destroy it.
 However, the owner of the copy of the book will not be able to make new copies of the book because the first-sale doctrine does not limit the restrictions allowed by the copyright owner's reproduction right.
 The rationale of the doctrine is to prevent the copyright owner from restraining the free alienability of goods.
 Without the doctrine, a possessor of a copy of a copyrighted work would have to negotiate with the copyright owner every time they wished to dispose of their copy.
 After the initial transfer of ownership of a legal copy of a copyrighted work, the first-sale doctrine eliminates the copyright holder's right to control ownership of that specific copy.